GluuFederation/docs-ce-prod/3.1.1/source/operation/linux-tips.md

 This documentation is for system administrators who are in charge of Linux servers where Gluu Servers are hosted.

-## Minimum requirements of being a Linux System Administrator of Gluu Servers.
+## Minimum requirements Gluu Server system administrator

  - Need to be fluent with linux/unix commands through terminal ( not GUI )
  - Need to be fluent with network administration